simformsolutions/tesseract-OCR-iOS-demo/README.md

 ### Receipts

 - A slightly difficult example is a Receipt which has non-uniform text layout and multiple fonts.
-Book pages and documents have very well defined a structure, Like very little variation in font sizes and equally spaced data which is not the case in bill receipts.
+A book pages and documents have very well defined structure, Like very less variation in font sizes and equally spaced data which is not the case in bill receipts.
 Below examples shows how tesseract will perform on scanned receipts.

 ![receipt](https://user-images.githubusercontent.com/8736329/70234293-5b1e7280-1786-11ea-8b18-27728a210bc0.png)